reifyhealth/specmonstah/README.md

 ### 09: An insertion visiting function

 In this section you'll look at how you could insert the data Specmonstah has generated into a database.
-We'll be addimg the data to an atom, but you can apply idea to your own database.
+We'll be adding the data to an atom, but you can apply the idea to your own database.
 The code:

 ```clojure
 (ns reifyhealth.specmonstah-tutorial.09